What to expect when you are unemployed?

 Phase 2 Excited

 Suddenly things don’t look too bad.
 You are given a pretty decent severance package and now you know you are going to be good for another year or two.
+What to expect when you are unemployed?
 (Before signing though you may wish to bring the agreement to a labor lawyer just to make sure your rights are being respected or that your interpretation is the right one.
 It is money well spent.

 This phase actually brings some optimism.
 You are thinking that over the years, you have accumulated a lot of knowledge and skills.
 Perhaps, now that you have some freedom you can actually get a job that you love.
 You may want to start up your own business as a cabinet maker or start your own coffee shop or clothing store.
+What to expect when you are unemployed?
 Now things are looking brighter and you are getting a much better idea of how this unemployment may work out.
 You truly look at this as a transition.

 You are in a happy place, your expression may be, “Oh boy, I can start fresh.”